ocekmer/askap-benchmarks/gpuPacer2023/README.md

-# Notes from 2023 GPU PACER Workshop
+# 2023 GPU PACER Workshop & Hackathon
 ## TODO List
 - HIP Concurrency & pinned memory on ***Gridding*** & ***Degridding***
 - Using ***thrust*** library for ***CLEAN*** algorithm
-- Integration of the developed kernels into YandaSoft & speedup
+- Integration of the developed kernels into YandaSoft & check performance gain
+- Create a hello class for the kernels to check the used chiplet & GPU combination
-- Learning ***Omniperf***
+- ***Omniperf*** will be used to profile the codes
+- Continuous roofline analysis for each developed kernel
 - SYCL?

+## Completed